-Though it would be amazing to always be in ‘he mood’, there are a number of different factors that can affect your sex drive.
-The most commonly spoken about culprits are stress, fatigue and birth control.
+Though it would be amazing to always be in ‘the mood’, there are a number of different factors that can affect your sex drive.
+The most commonly spoken about culprits are stress, fatigue, and birth control.
 However, being in a long-term relationship can also have an effect on your desire.

-The desire for sex is based on complex interactions between a number of aspects affecting intimacy, for instance physical and emotional well-being, events and experiences, beliefs, lifestyle etc. If you’re experiencing a problem in any of these areas, it can have an affect on your desire for sex.
+The desire for sex is based on complex interactions between a number of aspects affecting intimacy, for instance, physical and emotional well-being, events and experiences, beliefs, lifestyle, etc. If you’re experiencing a problem in any of these areas, it can have an effect on your desire for sex.

 According to sex educator and psychologist Emily Nagoski, having a ‘low’ sex drive is totally normal.

 There are two types of desire.
 The one that you feel before initiating sex, commonly experienced at the beginning of a relationship, and the one that comes after your partner has started putting the moves on is called responsive desire.